prachi01645/gemini-care-assistant/README.md

 AI-powered prototype that analyzes IoT activity logs and generates health or safety alerts using Google's Gemini AI.

-This project demonstrates how smart-home sensor data can be converted into meaningful insights using Large Language Models
+This project demonstrates how smart-home sensor data can be converted into meaningful insights using Large Language Model

 ## Project Overview